PaulKinlan/paul.kinlan.me/content/2017-08-27-the-web-is-my-api.markdown

   <figcaption>CORS gets in the way</figcaption>
 </figure>

-We are moving to a world where:

-1. Sites are getting generated in the client with JS
-2. Sessions and state for the user are managed in the client
+We are moving to a world where sites are getting generated in the client with JS and sessions and state for the user are managed in the entirely on the client.

-We still need the ability to communicate from our sites to a remote service, but I've come full circle.
-I strongly believe that we need to decentralize our integrations with other sites and apps, but the first thing that we need to do is connect our sites and apps together in away that is more than just a link.
+We still need the ability to communicate from our sites to a remote service, and I still strongly believe that we need to decentralize our integrations with other sites and apps, but the first thing that we need to do is connect our sites and apps together in away that is more than just a link.
 We need our sites to expose their capabilities and functionality directly to other windows on the users system.

 <figure>
   <img src="/images/client-rpc.png">